| FORD

 of action for the vehicles already in the market is to handle

+the tire issues on a case-by-case basis."
 "Related to the Firestone legal concerns is the possibility

 that we will be expanding the owner relations issue.
 The owners who